 3. UniFi Dream Router 7 (UDR7): A robust Wi-Fi-7 router for a multi-Gigabit network

 The UDR7 is Ubiquiti’s first UniFi console with built-in Wi-Fi 7.
 It comes with plenty of 2.5Gbps ports and one 10Gbps port, making it suitable for a network with slightly faster than 2.5Gbps broadband.
-On top of that, the built-in PoE support and microSD slot for storage are also helpful.
+Additionally, the built-in PoE support and microSD slot for storage are also beneficial.

 It’s worth noting that, in addition to hosting UniFi access points, you can also use the UDR7 with the UX7 (below) to form a wireless mesh network.